a-penna/NetPharma/README.md

 # Project Description

+NetPharma is an e-commerce for the sale of over-the-counter (OTC) medications.
-The work aims to design **NetPharma**, an e-commerce platform for the sale of over-the-counter (OTC) medications, following all the good principles of Software Engineering.
+The project aims to design the web platform following all the good principles of Software Engineering.
 All the documents produced during the development can be found in the [Deliverables](./Deliverables) folder.
 In the [Implementazione](./Implementazione) folder, you will find the code for some of the designed features.
 In the [Database](./Database) folder, you can explore the structure of the database on which we have based our work.